helgoboss/helgobox/doc/user-guide.md

 ...), not for knobs or faders.
 Also, they only affect *control* direction.
 However of course, in an indirect way they affect *feedback* as well (because they might change some target values).

-- **Fire:** Normally, when a button gets pressed, it controls the target immediately.
+- **Fire mode (left dropdown):** Normally, when a button gets pressed, it controls the target immediately.
 However, by using this dropdown and by changing the values below it, you can change this behavior.
 This dropdown provides different fire modes that decide how exactly ReaLearn should cope with button presses.
-    - **Normal (fire on release if Min/Max > 0 ms):** This mode is essential in order to be able to distinguish between different press durations.
+    - **Fire on press (or release if > 0 ms):** This mode is essential in order to be able to distinguish between different press durations.
         - **Min** and **Max** decide how long a button needs to be pressed to have an effect.
         - By default, both min and max will be at 0 ms, which means that the duration doesn't matter and